Water transport in Zambia

 Water transport and the many navigable inland waterways in Zambia have a long tradition of practical use except in parts of the south.
 Since draught animals such as oxen were not heavily used, water transport was usually the only alternative to going on foot until the 19th century.
-The history and current importance of Zambian waterways, as well as the types of indigenous boats used, provide information on this important aspect of Zambian economy.
+The history and current importance of Zambian waterways, as well as the types of indigenous boats used, provide information on this important aspect of the Zambian economy.